mets/METS-primer/METS2-Suggested-Attribute-Values.md

 * `HANDLE`: A persistent URL resolvable via [handle.net](https://handle.net/).
 For interoperability, this should be a resolvable URL that includes the `https://handle.net/` prefix.
 * `DOI`: A Digital Object Identifier as described in ISO 26324.
 For interoperability, this should be a resolvable URL that includes the `https://doi.org/` prefix.

+### Other values

 Other values are possible; their interpretation is up to the specific METS profile.

 ## `MDTYPE`: `<mdRef>`, `<mdWrap>`

 Used to indicate the type of the associated metadata.
 Metadata included or linked to by METS files is typically (but is not required to be) formatted as XML.
-For a given implementation, the METS profile should specify the allowed values for `MDREF` and the corresponding syntax of included or linked metadata.
+For a given implementation, the METS profile should specify the allowed values for `MDTYPE` and the corresponding syntax of included or linked metadata.

 Values allowed in METS 1 are: